2 years after Jan. 6, speaker scrap paralyzes Congress again

 WASHINGTON — Such are the fractures in the country, between the political parties and inside the Republican Party itself, that one time-honored specialty of Washington — memorializing and coming together over national trauma — isn’t what it used to be.

-Friday’s moment of silence at the Capitol to contemplate the Jan.
-6, 2021, assault on it was expected to draw mostly Democrats.
+Friday morning's moment of silence at the Capitol to contemplate the Jan.
+6, 2021, assault on it drew mostly Democrats, with brief remarks from Democratic leaders new and incoming — Reps.
+Nancy Pelosi and Hakeem Jeffries — and none from the GOP.

+The event was focused on the Capitol Police officers who protected the building that day, and families of law enforcement officers who died after the riot.
+Jeffries said 140 officers were seriously injured that day and “many more will forever be scarred by the bloodthirsty violence of the insurrectionist mob.
+We stand here today with our democracy intact because of those officers.”

 At the White House, few Republicans were expected for a ceremony at which President Joe Biden will award Presidential Citizens Medals to a dozen state and local officials, election workers and police officers for their “exemplary deeds of service for their country or their fellow citizens” in upholding the results of the 2020 election and fighting back the Capitol mob.